Page Content

 You’ll have hands-on training throughout the entire program, and progressively gain more clinical experience working with patients as you go through the program.
 During clinical rotations, you’ll work side-by-side with and be supervised by cardiologists, cardiac sonographers, and registered nurses to gain practical experience in Mayo Clinic’s echocardiography laboratories.
 You’ll focus on cardiovascular anatomy and function, and further study the cardiovascular hemodynamics.

-You’ll have the opportunity to train in many areas of echocardiography including stress, strain, and 3-D echocardiography.
+You’ll have the opportunity to train in many areas of echocardiography including inpatient, outpatient, stress, strain, interventional procedures, and 3-D echocardiography.
 In addition, you’ll also be able to observe in congenital echocardiography.

 Facilities and faculty